Assure Announces Further Extension of Exchange Offer Relating to its Convertible Notes

-DENVER, July 29, 2024 (GLOBE NEWSWIRE) -- Assure Holdings Corp. (“Assure” or the “Company”) (NASDAQ: IONM), today announced that it has extended the expiration date of its exchange offer (the “Offer”) relating to the Company’s 9% Convertible Debentures due 2023 and 2024 (the “Assure Convertible Debentures”).
+DENVER, Aug.
+05, 2024 (GLOBE NEWSWIRE) -- Assure Holdings Corp. (“Assure” or the “Company”) (OTC: IONM), today announced that it has extended the expiration date of its exchange offer (the “Offer”) relating to the Company’s 9% Convertible Debentures due 2023 and 2024 (the “Assure Convertible Debentures”).
 As a result of the extension, the Exchange Offer is now scheduled to expire at 11:59 p.m.
-(Denver Time), on August 2, 2024 (the “Expiration Date”) unless further extended.
+(Denver Time), on August 16, 2024 (the “Expiration Date”) unless further extended.

 Important Information Has Been Filed with the SEC